Ixiko/AHK-libs-and-classes-collection/README.md

 ###changes are made

-**[09.12.2018]** - added 300 libs and classes
+**[09.12.2018]** - added ~230 libs and classes

-**[07.11.2018]** - added 500 hopefully new and unique library’s.
-Still I think that in comparison to other programming languages Autohotkey is rather a small community.
-I also use libraries from the early days of Autohotkey and they work fine!
+**[07.11.2018]** - added ~500 hopefully new and unique library’s.
+So far I thought that Autohotkey is rather a small community compared to other programming languages, but I still find many files to add.
-Otherwise, I hope you have a quick search program.
-Thanks to all for the prebuild code.
-It safes much time.
+I hope you have a quick search program to find what you need.

+*Thanks to all for the prebuild code.
+It safes much time!*

 **[08.06.2018]** - using [**AntiTwins.exe**](http://www.joerg-rosenthal.com/en/antitwin/) to remove doubled files